Amanda Palmer: Personal life

 For more than a decade, Palmer lived in an independent artists' cooperative named the Cloud Club in Boston, Massachusetts.

 Palmer has practiced yoga and meditation.
 In 2008, she wrote an article titled "Melody vs. Meditation" for the Buddhist publication Shambhala Sun (now known as 'Lion's Roar'), which described the struggle between songwriting and being able to clear the mind to meditate.

 Palmer has said that she is bisexual, telling afterellen.com in 2007: "I'm bisexual, but it's not the sort of thing I spent a lot of time thinking about."
 She has spoken about her open relationships, and has commented on feminist issues.

 Palmer has said that she once worked as a stripper under the name Berlin.
 She wrote the song "Berlin" about this experience.

 Palmer has had three abortions, and her song "Voicemail for Jill" is about these experiences.

 Palmer, then 33, and the British author Neil Gaiman, then 49, confirmed their engagement in 2010.
 The couple married in a private ceremony in January 2011.
 The wedding took place in the parlor of the writers Ayelet Waldman and Michael Chabon.
 The two had an open marriage, and encouraged one another to date and engage in sexual relationships, including with fans of their work.
-Palmer and Gaiman have a son, born in 2015.
+Palmer and Gaiman have one child together, a son, born in 2015.

 In November 2022, Palmer and Gaiman announced in a joint statement that they would divorce.
+In January 2025, it was reported that Palmer had moved in with her parents due to financial hardship caused by "ugly", ongoing divorce proceedings.